patriot1burke/baldurs-forge/README.md

 ## Chat Context

 I found that tools need to store structered information in between chat messages.
-I call this the *Chat Context*.
+I call this the [Chat Context](https://github.com/patriot1burke/baldurs-forge/blob/main/armory/src/main/java/org/baldurs/forge/context/ChatContext.java).
 For example, when building a piece of armor, the current representation of the new armor is stored in the chat context so that it can be accessed between chat messages.

 The client sends the *Chat Context* as a json document to the server.
 It contains the user message and a map of context data returned from the server.